zaufi/kate-cpp-helper-plugin/README.md

 **ATTENTION** Do not forget to add `-x c++` to clang options if you want to complete a C++ code.
 (TODO: I think this option should be turned ON by default).

+**ATTENTION** In case of changing clang version used you have to recompile this plugin!

 All configured paths (global and session) will be added as `-I` options to clang API by default.
 Other options (like `-x c++`, `-std=c++11`, `-D` or other `-I`) can be added as well.
 Completion has a toolview at bottom to display errors/warnings from clang.
 So if you expect some